 Increased intraocular pressure (IOP) does not necessarily indicate an abnormality, as the optic nerve’s ability to tolerate pressure varies depending on the patient.
 In some cases, glaucoma may develop without any increased eye pressure being present.

 Types of Glaucoma

 Open-angle (also called primary, wide-angle, or chronic glaucoma): The most common type in which the fluid of the eye does not drain through the trabecular meshwork properly.
-The slow build-up of fluid causes the increase in intraocular pressure and damages the optic nerve over time.
-Open-angle glaucoma comprises about 90% of all cases and affects approximately 3 million Americans.
+The slow build-up of fluid causes an increase in intraocular pressure and damages the optic nerve over time.
+Open-angle comprises about 90% of all cases and affects approximately 3 million Americans.
 “Open-angle” refers to the width of the angle where the cornea meets the iris.

 Low-tension or normal-tension glaucoma (NTG): In this type, intraocular pressure remains normal.
 The optic nerve becomes damaged without an increase or very little increase in eye pressure.
 There is no known cause for the development of NTG.